erooma/Linux-Server-Application/README.md

 Generate new public and private keys for user *grader* remotely using command:
  >`ssh keygen`

-Then place the public key on the linux server under ~/.ssh as file *authorized_keys*.
+Then place the public key on the linux server under (grader-home) ~/.ssh as file *authorized_keys*.

+Modify Read/Write permissions as per user *grader* only.
 Reset ssh access using the following:

  >`sudo service ssh restart`